dscarlett-chwy/Hangman-App/README.md

  A challenge in the project was apply all the business logic on the server side, so that the user can’t cheat.
 To accomplish this in a short amount of time with limited knowledge instead of using a login functionality for security and better storage, I handled the scaling using a sessionID and gameID from my localStorage in the browser.
 I did this so multiple users can play simultaneously.

-I knew your sessionID, I could save that to my browser's localStorage and I could play on your games.
+But if I knew your sessionID, I could save that to my browser's localStorage and I could play on your games.
 I was happy to gain more experience using localStorage and making API http requests.

 # If I had unlimited time...